-Are you planning a voyage on one of Viking’s ocean-going cruise ships?
+Are you planning a Caribbean cruise on the Viking Sea?
 Lucky you!

-We’re going to start in the middle – with our shore excursion in St. Thomas.
-Because it will give you an idea of what it’s like to cruise on a Viking ocean ship.
+We’re going to start in the middle – with our shore excursion in St. Thomas, as it will give you an idea of what it’s like to cruise the Caribbean, Viking-style.

 Contents: Viking Sea review